mkudija/blog/content/articles/2017-10-25-gh-pages-python.md

   - it gives you a public body of work to point to
   - yes there are practical benefits, but those are not the focus: job, portfolio, connections, etc.
   - more important is the learning in yourself and the satisfaction you receive from distilling some knowledge or wisdom
+  - "During [WWI Churchill] had carefully filed memoranda, documents, and letters, explaining , in a letter to Clementine on July 17, 1915, 'Someday I shd like the truth to be known.'" (*The Last Lion*, 767)
 - **Offload and record your thoughts**:
   - doesn't need to be public, but doing the above publicly serves this end
   - notes to your future self (useful and ...)